ubinfie/ubinfie.github.io/about.md

 permalink: /about/
 ---

-The µbinfie blog is a peer-reviewed collection of thing we microbial bioinformaticians have thought worth writing down for posterity.
+The µbinfie blog is a peer-reviewed collection of things that we microbial bioinformaticians have thought worth writing down for posterity.

 ## Editorial Board